rigetti/pyquil/docs/source/start.rst

 3. **QVM**: A `Quantum Virtual Machine <qvm.html>`_, which is an implementation of the quantum abstract machine on classical hardware.
 The QVM lets you use a regular computer to simulate a small quantum computer.

-4. **Quilc**: In addition to running on the QVM or the QPU, users can directly use the Quil compiler, to investigate how arbitrary quantum programs can be compiled to target specific physical instruction set architectures (ISAs).
+4. **Quil Compiler**: In addition to running on the QVM or the QPU, users can directly use the Rigetti Quil compiler, to investigate how arbitrary quantum programs can be compiled to target specific physical instruction set architectures (ISAs).

 5. **QPU**: pyQuil also includes some a special connection which lets you run experiments on Rigetti's prototype superconducting quantum processors over the cloud.